poronburman/Image-Prediction/README.md

 2. This analysis can be used to accurately classify 2D images.

 3. The convolutional neural network model used in this analysis was trained on 8000 images; each image being either a cat or a dog.
-After the model was trained, it was tested to classify two images.
-It accurately classified the below images being that either of a cat or a dog.
+After the model was trained, it was validated on 2000 images.
+The model was tested to predict whether the 2 images below are either a cat or a dog.

 ![](data/cat_or_dog_2.png)